 Mackerel Islands Fishing

-If fishing is your thing, bring your boat or join a Mackerel Islands fishing tour.
-The daily catch includes red emperor, spangled emperor, golden trevally, giant trevally and coral trout.
-You can also try Onslow’s own fishing spots at the Groyne or Four Mile Creek.
+The waters surrounding the islands are teeming with a carnival of marine life, ideal for diving, snorkelling and fishing.
+The daily sightings in Pilbara’s fishiest waters includes red emperor, spangled emperor, golden trevally, giant trevally and coral trout.
+You can also try Onslow’s own fishing spots at the Groyne or